 No rescue group can exist without funds and/or donations.
 It is rare that the adoption donation will cover the cost of making a rescue dog into an adoptable companion, even with the cooperation of the most supportive veterinarians!
 Border Collie Rescue is no exception.

 We are a member of the Breed Rescue Alliance of Tennessee (BRAT), a cooperative of some of the pure breed rescuers in the East Tennessee area, who support each other and combine efforts for such things as fundraising, appearances at fairs and exhibitions, and such.
 We have have held garage sales and had booths at Bark in the Park in Knoxville, at Mayfest in Oak Ridge, Petfest in Roane County, at the Oak Ridge Animal Shelter Open House Day, at the Oak Ridge Humane Society's Dog Walk, and attended many other events.

 If you have a special talent for arts and crafts, and would be willing to donate items to East Tennessee Border Collie Rescue, please send us an email.
 We would love to display and sell them at upcoming events.
-Also, items for our annual garage sale will be very welcome indeed.

 Could you foster a Rescue Border Collie?
 Would you like to help at a dog wash, garage sale, or other fundraiser?
 We'd be glad to have you as a volunteer.
 Please see our FAQ (Frequently Asked Questions) page for information about fostering.
 And see below for many, many more ideas on how you can help us help Border Collies who need a home!

 Also, please see our Fundraising Items For Sale web page.
 All proceeds from the sale of these items go directly to help our rescue Border Collies.